Sharkband/Github-CLI-Analyzer/README.md

 # Github-CLI-Analyzer

-This app only works on windows as of 2025-06-15

-bundle install (if your using bundler)

 create a .env file and put your Github token inside like

 GITHUB_TOKEN=your_github_personal_access_token

+RUN LOCALLY:

+bundle install (if your using bundler)

 you can also create a .bat(if on Windows) file to run the app and put this script inside